phalcon/documentation/docs/filter-validation.md

     array $whitelist = []
 ): ValidationInterface
 ```

 Assigns the data to an entity.
 The entity is used to obtain the validation values.
-When `$whitelist` is being used, the entity will be mutated using only the fields specified in the `$whitelist` array
+When `$whitelist` is supplied, only
+the fields listed in it will be assigned to the entity; all other fields are skipped.

 ```php
 public function getEntity(): object
 ```

 Returns the bound entity

 ```php